Casey reports $8.6M in cash for US Senate re-election bid

 Casey’s cash total is almost twice as much as he reported at the same point in 2012 while running for his current term.

-Republican U.S. Rep. Lou Barletta says his campaign has more than $1 million.
-He’s running for the GOP nomination to challenge Casey.
+U.S. Rep. Lou Barletta says his campaign had more than $1 million, while Paul Addis, a former energy-sector executive, says he had more than $1.3 million.
+They’re running for the GOP nomination to challenge Casey.

-Other Republicans running are state Rep. Jim Christiana, perennial candidate Joe Vodvarka and Paul Addis, a former energy-sector executive.
+Other Republicans running are state Rep. Jim Christiana and perennial candidate Joe Vodvarka.
 Libertarian Dale Kerns also is running.